mbrennwa/pypsucurvetrace/README.md

 Then log out and log in again to the user account `johndoe` for this to take effect.

 ### Modify serial device IDs of the Voltcraft PPS power supplies
-In their stock condition, the Silabs CP2102 USB/serial interfaces of the Voltcraft PPF power supplies all use the same ID.
+In their stock condition, the Silabs CP2102 USB/serial interfaces of the Voltcraft PPS power supplies all use the same ID.
 The serial interfaces of multiple PPS units connected to the same computer therefore show up at the same file node under /dev/serial/by-id/ (usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0 or similar).
 In order to simultaneously use more than one PPS unit, the serial interface IDs therefore need to be reconfigured to use unique IDs.
 This is achieved using the `cp210x-cfg` program:

 * Download the `cp210x-cfg` code:
 ```